WebDevStudios/WDS-WordPress-Export-XML-splitter/readme.md

 such that each chunk has an equal number occurences of that line.
 The appropriate header and footer is added to each chunk.

 I downloaded this from somewhere, and cannot remember the original author.
-Please steup up if it is you so I can give credit where it is due.
+Please step up up if it is you so I can give credit where it is due.

 ### Instructions for use: